XmacsLabs/mogan/CONTRIBUTING.md

 Welcome to joining us as a developer!!!
 ## For Developers
+We are using [xmake](https://xmake.io), please always use the xmake version specified in Github Action.

 | Documentation | Platform | Links |
 |----------------|---------|----------|
 | How to develop | Windows | [English](docs/guide/Develop_on_Windows.md)/[中文](docs/zh/guide/Develop_on_Windows.md) |